duckdb/duckdb-web/docs/guides/sql_editors/dbeaver.md

     <img src="/images/guides/DBeaver_driver_manager.png" alt="DBeaver Driver Manager" title="DBeaver Driver Manager"/>
     <img src="/images/guides/DBeaver_driver_manager_edit.png" alt="DBeaver Driver Manager Edit" title="DBeaver Driver Manager Edit"/>

-3. Go to the "Libraries" tab, then click on the DuckDB driver and click "Download/Update".
-If you do not see the DuckDB driver, first click on "Reset to Defaults".
+3. Go to the “Libraries” tab, then click on the DuckDB driver and click “Download/Update”.
+If you do not see the DuckDB driver, first click on “Reset to Defaults”.

     <img src="/images/guides/DBeaver_edit_driver_duckdb.png" alt="DBeaver Edit Driver" title="DBeaver Edit Driver"/>

-4. Click "Download" to download DuckDB's JDBC driver from Maven.
-Once download is complete, click "OK", then return to the main DBeaver window and continue with step 7 above.
+4. Click “Download” to download DuckDB's JDBC driver from Maven.
+Once download is complete, click “OK”, then return to the main DBeaver window and continue with step 7 above.

-    * Note: If you are in a corporate environment or behind a firewall, before clicking download, click the "Download Configuration" link to configure your proxy settings.
+    * Note: If you are in a corporate environment or behind a firewall, before clicking download, click the “Download Configuration” link to configure your proxy settings.

     <img src="/images/guides/DBeaver_download_driver_files_from_driver_settings.png" alt="DBeaver Download Driver Files 2" title="DBeaver Download Driver Files 2" />